Catalog Description

 • Objective Examinations

 • Example: Student scholars will take scripted answer exams (ex.
-LMS quizzes) to assess basic comprehension of cultural anthropological concepts, approaches and information about cross-cultural political systems (Course Objective #6).
+LMS quizzes) to assess basic comprehension of cultural anthropological concepts, approaches and information about cross-cultural political systems.
 Evaluation will be assessed based upon accuracy of answers.
+One possible example would asking students to match the phrase "Gaining as much knowledge and experience as possible to be able to understand people's perspectives and practices in their culturally specific contexts" with the concept of "cultural relativism."

 • Projects